cynthiachennn/rl_vin/README.md

 - finish gridworld generation script
 - are there any ways to make this faster still ?
 - clean up code a bit.

+- curricula learning
+- reversal in this? like rotated map etc idkkk :\